plebbit/plebbit-js/docs/nft.md

   const nftContract = new ethers.Contract(nft.address, nftAbi, blockchainProvider)
-  // get the owner of the nft at nft.id const currentNftOwnerAddress = await nftContract.ownerOf(nft.id) const messageThatShouldBeSigned = JSON.stringify({
+  // get the owner of the nft at nft.id const currentNftOwnerAddress = await nftContract.ownerOf(nft.id) let messageThatShouldBeSigned = {}
   // the property names must be in this order for the signature to match
-    domainSeparator: 'plebbit-author-avatar',
-    address: nft.address,
-    id: nft.id,
+  // insert props one at a time otherwise babel/webpack will reorder messageThatShouldBeSigned.domainSeparator = 'plebbit-author-avatar' messageThatShouldBeSigned.tokenAddress =  nft.address
+  messageThatShouldBeSigned.tokenId = nft.id
-    authorAddress
+  messageThatShouldBeSigned.authorAddress = authorAddress
-  })
+  messageThatShouldBeSigned = JSON.stringify(messageThatShouldBeSigned)

   const signatureAddress = ethers.utils.verifyMessage(messageThatShouldBeSigned, nft.signature)
   if (currentNftOwnerAddress !== signatureAddress) {
     throw Error(`invalid nft signature address '${signatureAddress}' does not equal '${currentNftOwnerAddress}'`)